smartin98/deep-learning-ssh-mapping-JAMES-paper/README.md

 ## Acknowledgments

 The results presented in the paper used data and code from this [ocean data challenge](https://github.com/ocean-data-challenges/2021a_SSH_mapping_OSE), we thank the creators and maintainers of this repository for this valuable resource!
+We have slightly adapted some of their code for our purposes and reproduced it here to ensure the repo is self contained, files with the form `mod_XXX.py` are adapted from the ocean data challenge repo.